lunarnexus/pi-offload-router/README.md

 }
 ```

-Each offload task is configured separately.

-- `defaults` provides global explicit defaults.
-- `compaction` keeps explicit timeout/token overrides.
-- `branchSummary`, `titleGeneration`, and `handoff` inherit the global timeout/token settings unless you add overrides.
-- `model` can be:
+Model values can be:

 - `"default"` to use `defaults.model`;
 - `"main"` to use Pi's current main session model;
 - a Pi model string like `"lmstudio/qwen3-4b-instruct"`.
-- Effective values come from the shipped config plus explicit runtime overrides.

-## Usage accounting
+## Where did the tokens go?

-All offload usage is tracked by this plugin as an **offload subtotal**.
+All offload usage is tracked as a separate subtotal.

-- Offload usage is shown in a compact footer/status line in Pi.
+- A compact footer/status line shows offload usage in Pi.
-- `/offload status` shows the detailed subtotal and per-task breakdown.
+- `/offload status` shows totals and a per-job breakdown.
-- Offload usage is persisted in session custom entries, so reload/resume can rebuild the subtotal from session history and forked sessions carry forward the copied branch totals.
+- Reloaded and forked sessions keep their offload totals through Pi session entries.
-- Offload usage is intentionally kept separate from Pi's main footer totals so all offload actions follow the same accounting model.
+- Offload usage stays separate from Pi's main footer totals.

 ## Commands